UlrikBuchholtz/mathbook-assets/CONTRIBUTING.md

 model.
 The best way to do so is to use the [git-flow git plugin](https://github.com/nvie/gitflow).

+If you are contributing via pull requests, you do not need to mess with the version number.
+The core team will handle that when preparing a release.

 Githooks
 --------
 Be sure to run the `boostrap.sh` script after cloning the repository for the first time.
-This will set up githooks that, in turn, handle installing/updating githooks in the `scripts/githooks` directory when they are modified later.
+This will set up githooks that, in turn, manage installing/updating githooks from the `scripts/githooks` directory on pull.

 Editor Config